tnm/redweb/README.md

-RedBottle is a small, pluggable application skeleton that designed to neatly integrate Bottle with Redis.
+RedBottle is a small, pluggable application skeleton that's: designed to neatly integrate Bottle with Redis.
 Bottle is a simple, yet powerful Python framework, with built-in routing and templating.
 Redis is a fast, powerful, persistent key-value store.
 Combined, they make a dynamite combination!